 Must Read: The Ultimate Guide to Perfect Muffins – A complete guide to baking your perfect vegan muffins with easy and delicious muffin recipes!

 Main ingredients and substitutions

-Wholemeal flour: I used half wholemeal flour to make this recipe healthier and more wholesome.
+Wholemeal flour: I used half wholemeal flour to make this recipe more wholesome.
 I love the nutty flavour that wholemeal flour gives to baked goods.
 If you want to make them gluten-free, you can use a 1:1 gluten-free flour blend.

 Plain flour: I used plain flour alongside wholemeal flour.
-Wholemeal flour alone is very difficult to raise and get a fluffy texture, so by using half plain and half wholemeal you can achieve a fluffy texture as well as make it healthy.
+Wholemeal flour alone is very difficult to raise and get a fluffy texture, so by using half plain and half wholemeal you can achieve a fluffy texture as well as make it wholesome.
 As mentioned in the previous section, use 1:1 gluten-free flour if making this recipe gluten-free.

 Mashed banana: I used 1 and a half bananas mashed into a paste in this recipe to naturally sweeten the homemade muffins and to make them nice and moist.
 I highly recommend you use mashed bananas for the sake of this recipe -called pumpkin banana muffins- but in case you don’t want to use bananas, you can possibly replace it with applesauce, though I’ve not yet tested it so let me know if you try it!